Tawasa people

 The Tawasa Indian Tribe, also known as the Alibamu Indian Tribe, was located near the Alabama River, in Autauga County, Alabama.
 The population of the tribe was known to be around 330 members, all living in or near what were known as the Tawasa and Autauga Towns.
-The tribe existed around the late 1600s, early 1700s, however somewhat disappeared in the early 1700s, due to violence and flee.
+The tribe existed around the late 1600s, early 1700s, however somewhat disappeared in the early 1700s, due to violence and fleeing.
 The tribe was split, with around 60 members joining the Alabama tribe, at Fort Toulouse.
 Some time later, the tribe at Fort Toulouse migrated south joining various tribes in Florida.
 For the remaining count, there is little evidence to show where they all went, however there is evidence to show that some ended up in Oklahoma, along with some Creeks who migrated there.

 History

 In the early 1500s, the nomadic Tawasa tribe was found by Hernando De Soto, near central Alabama.
 Almost two centuries later, the Tawasa were ambushed by other tribes, who enslaved and relocated some of them.
 As for those who were able to get away, many accepted the help of the French and sought freedom in southern Alabama, near Mobile.
 Around a decade later, the tribe relocated again, near their original location of settlement, in central Alabama.
 The Tawasa remained where they were for around a century that is, until the Treaty of Fort Jackson, in 1814.
 After the signing of the treaty, the tribe relocated again, this time northeast of their old establishment, near Wetumpka.
 The tribe broke apart at that point, with some members joining the Creeks, some joining the Seminoles, and others unaccounted for.